carlykelly/Excel/README.md

 # Excel Projects
+The projects in this repository were assignments completed for The George Washington University Data Analysis and Visualization Bootcamp.

-This repository contains several excel projects. `KickStarterBook.xlsx` uses pivot tables and graphs to visualize relationships between successful kickstarters and other factors.
+`KickStarterBook.xlsx` uses pivot tables and graphs to visualize relationships between successful kickstarters and other factors.

 `KickStarter-Analysis-Questions` describes the relationships found in `KickStarterBook.xlsx`.